-We introduce from an experimental point of view the main concepts of fluctuation theorems for work, heat and entropy production in out of equilibrium systems.
+Abstract.
+We introduce from an experimental point of view the main concepts of fluctuation theorems for work, heat and entropy production in out-of-equilibrium systems.
 We will discuss the important difference between the applications of these concepts to stochastic systems and to a second class of systems (chaotic systems) where the fluctuations are induced either by chaotic flows or by fluctuating driving forces.
-We will mainly analyze the stochastic systems using the measurements performed in two experiments : a) a harmonic oscillator driven out of equilibrium by an external force b) a colloidal particle trapped in a time dependent double well potential.
+We will mainly analyze the stochastic systems using the measurements performed in two experiments: (a) a harmonic oscillator driven out of equilibrium by an external force; (b) a colloidal particle trapped in a time-dependent double-well potential.
 We will rapidly describe some consequences of fluctuation theorems and some useful applications to the analysis of experimental data.
-As an example the case of a molecular motor will be analyzed in some details.
-Finally we will discuss the problems related to the applications of fluctuation theorems.
+As an example, the case of a molecular motor will be analyzed in some detail.
+Finally we will discuss the problems related to the applications of fluctuation theorems to chaotic systems.